Port of Cape Town: History

 In January 2024, fruit exporters threatened to sue Transnet for losses, with some fruit exports having declined 60% from the previous year as a result of the logistics problems at the port.

-In July 2025, it was reported that the Cape Town Container Terminal (CTCT) achieving 62% above target in the week ending 20 July.
+In July 2025, it was reported that the Cape Town Container Terminal (CTCT) achieved performance of 62% above target in the week ending 20 July.
 A total of 19,931 twenty-foot equivalent units (TEUs) were handled, against a target of 12,283.
 Since April 2025, the CTCT has consistently exceeded goals, closing the first quarter at 32% above its targeted volumes.
 This sustained improvement is supported by ongoing investment in terminal infrastructure, and a people-first approach in its workforce engagement.

 At the end of August 2025, Transnet reported that the Cape Town Container Terminal increased its period-on-period refrigerated container volumes by 32%, and that overall export volumes had increased by 24%.

 In September 2025, the first 9 of 25 new rubber-tired gantry cranes (RTGs) were introduced at the Cape Town Container Terminal.
 The new diesel-electric RTGs are equipped with an anti-sway system to operate in high wind conditions, and are also fitted with video cameras that provide operators with a 3D view to assist with load handling, spreader handling, and crane operation.

 Other initiatives to improve efficiencies at the terminal include adding a fourth shift, a performance-based incentive scheme, and real-time performance monitoring.

 In the same month, the World Bank stated that the Port of Cape Town had achieved the most improvement out of all ports globally, in the former's 2024 Container Port Performance Index (CPPI), improving by 237.9 points to rise from 405th (of 405) in 2023 to 400 (of 403) in the 2024 rankings.

 In October 2025, a 25-year agreement was signed with Cape Town-based FFS Tank Terminals to operate and upgrade a key liquid bulk terminal at the port.
 The investment will double diesel storage capacity and expand bitumen facilities, with the aims of securing supply to local industries and supporting long-term economic growth.

+In the Container Port Performance Index 2025, Cape Town remained 400th, placing it last almost the ports evaluated.